-- 4. Any newly established chapter of an NPC sorority shall become a provisional member of the College Panhellenic Association and shall conform to the association's established rules, regulations and policies. - 5.
-When an NPC sorority has installed a chapter, that chapter shall become a regular member of the College Panhellenic Association.
+- e.
+When a local sorority or interest group is in discussions with an NPC sorority regarding affiliation after approval by the proper authority, no other group shall be in communication with that local sorority or interest group. - 4.
+Any newly established chapter of an NPC sorority shall become a provisional member of the College Panhellenic Association and shall conform to the association's established rules, regulations and policies.

-Proper authority
+Proper Authority

 Proper Authority Documentation Requirement Policy (2003, 2022): An NPC member organization pursuing an extension opportunity on a campus where there are no NPC organizations or there is only one organization must obtain written documentation from the proper authority that the campus is open for extension.
-A copy of this approval should be sent to the NPC Panhellenic Extension Committee for record keeping purposes.
+A copy of this approval should be sent to the NPC Panhellenic Extension Committee for record-keeping purposes.